rbrinkke/security-toolkit/TOOLKIT_SUMMARY.md

 This toolkit is now enterprise-grade with:
 - **Zero false assumptions** about system state
 - **Graceful error handling** for edge cases
-- **Professional documentation** with accurate examples
+- **Clear documentation** with accurate examples
 - **AI prompt engineering** that actually works
 - **One-command deployment** for any Ubuntu server

-## 🛡️ Professional Achievement
+## 🛡️ What We Built

-Built with professional development principles:
+Built with practical development principles:
 - **Seamless** - Installation and operation that just works
 - **Intelligent** - Human and AI working together effectively
 - **Reliable** - Built with care for actual server protection